salek877/salek877/README.md

 - 👋 Hi, I’m Abu Salek
-- 👀 I’m interested in Machine Learning and Software Development
+- 👀 I’m interested in AI and Software Development
-- 🔭 I'm currently working on Flutter
+- 🔭 I'm currently working on AI
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Different topics on AI
 - 💞️ I’m looking to collaborate on Project
 - 📫 How to reach me: abusalek877@gmail.com